-WSJ’s Jill Biden Op-ed Is Just the Cherry on a Sh*t Sundae
+WSJ’s Jill Biden Op-Ed Is Just the Cherry on a Sh*t Sundae

 Last weekend The Wall Street Journal editorial page let its misogyny and snobbery show…more than usual.
 Even more people learned what the rest of us have known for years, which is that the Journal editorial page really really really sucks.

-But first a moment on the misogynist attack, the title of which was “Is there a doctor in the White House?
+But first, a moment on the misogynist attack, the title of which was, “Is there a doctor in the White House?
 Not if you need an M.D.”
-The first sentence addressed the sixty-nine-year old Ph.D. as “Madam First Lady — Mrs. Biden — Jill — kiddo.”
+The first sentence addressed the 69-year-old Ph.D. as “Madam First Lady — Mrs. Biden — Jill — kiddo.”